Dental insurance made easy at Tend

 How many cleanings and exams does dental insurance cover per year?

-Most dental insurance plans cover two cleanings and exams per year, typically spaced about six months apart.
-These preventive visits are often covered at 100%, meaning there’s usually no out-of-pocket cost to you.
+Many dental insurance plans cover two cleanings and exams per year, typically spaced about six months apart.
+These preventive visits are often fully covered, meaning there’s usually no out-of-pocket cost to you.
 Some plans may include additional benefits, like fluoride treatments or X-rays, but coverage details vary by provider.

 At Tend, we’ll help you understand your plan and schedule your visits so you can make the most of your benefits.
 Regular cleanings and exams are the best way to keep your mouth healthy and avoid more costly treatments later on.